fetalcircuit/fetalcircuit.github.io/cv.markdown

           </tr>
           <tr>
             <th>Articles</th>
-            <td>Alex Estorick, with Cécile B. Evans, Jenna Sutela, Jonathan Yeo, Tiffany Funk, Luba Elliott, Anna Ridler, “From Wetware to Tilt Brush, How Artists Tested the Limits of Technology in the 2010s,” Frieze, December 18, 2019, https://frieze.com/article/wetware-tilt-brush-how-artists-tested-limits-technology-2010s.</td>
+            <td>Alex Estorick, with Cécile B. Evans, Jenna Sutela, Jonathan Yeo, Tiffany Funk, Luba Elliott, Anna Ridler, “From Wetware to Tilt Brush, How Artists Tested the Limits of Technology in the 2010s,” Frieze, December 18, 2019, https://frieze.com/article/wetware-tilt-brush-how-artists-tested-limits-technology-2010s.
-            <td>“’A MUSICAL SUITE COMPOSED BY AN ELECTRONIC BRAIN’: Reexamining the <em>Illiac Suite</em> and the Legacy of Lejaren A. Hiller Jr. in Conceptual Art,” <em>Leonardo Music Journal</em>, 28 (December 2018).
+            <br /><br />“’A MUSICAL SUITE COMPOSED BY AN ELECTRONIC BRAIN’: Reexamining the <em>Illiac Suite</em> and the Legacy of Lejaren A. Hiller Jr. in Conceptual Art,” <em>Leonardo Music Journal</em>, 28 (December 2018).
               <br /><br />“Would You Like to Play a Game?” <em>The Video Game Art Reader</em>, 1:1 (Fall 2017).
               <br /><br />"The Prosthetic Aesthetic: An Art of Anxious Extensions," Mid-America College Art Association Conference 2012 Digital Publications (2012).
             </td>